slcjordan/poc/README.md

 Dependency Setup
 ---
-Commands are stored in packages under the `cmd` folder but they hold very little logic.
+Executables are stored in packages under the `cmd` folder but they hold very little logic.
 The heavy lifting of dependency setup and pipeline definition is done in the `boot` package.